 - The whole “equipment doesn’t make the photographer” argument

 Okay, the first one is just stupid.
 It’s a matter of preference.
 I know people who get super heated about this and it’s not worth it.
 Both brands are great.
 We shoot with Nikon mainly, but also own a Canon and a Sony.
 They all have aspects we enjoy.
 Kyle started on a Nikon, so he has liked to stick with them.
+In 2020, we switched everything to Sony due to the facial recognition technology.

 Secondly, equipment does not make the photographer.
 However, it makes the photography better and if you think that’s a lie, do yourself a favor and go rent the following: